tshepang/blog/content/rust-things-i-most-anticipate.md

 - [Allowing Rust usage in official Linux kernel][linux], though this would initially be limited to device drivers ([latest proposal])
+- Having Rust be certified for use in safety-critical systems, most visible example being [Ferrocene] ([latest update][ferrocense status])
 - [hyper] being used as default HTTP backend of cURL ([Hyper progress tracker] and [cURL progress tracker]), because the latter has billions of installations